exced/website/blog/2017-04-15-auto-encoder.md

 # Results

-Results on 10 test images.
+Results on 10 test images:

-The first row represents the real images and the second one represents the generated images.
+(The first row represents the real images and the second one represents the generated images)

 ### 2 layers